Session 14/15Page 1/7 Teenagers and leaving foster care

 Aims of the session:

-The goal of the session is to suggest to you how to understand and manage the changes in foster family life when the foster child becomes a teenager and also how you can support the transition from foster care to living as an adult person.
+The goal of the session is for you to understand and manage the changes in the foster family life when the foster child becomes a teenager and also how you can support the transition from living in foster care to living as an adult in society.